Coldplay on course to make history: Adele’s 25 could relegate A Head Full of Dreams to best-selling number two debut

 At the end of its second week, 25 keeps setting new records.
 It has now become the first album to sell more than one million copies in the US for more than one week (1.11 million) and more than 300,000 in the UK (439,000, outselling the rest of the top-ten albums combined).

 Album releases, just like movies, are planned carefully: record labels try to avoid heavyweight clashes in the charts.
-Considering the drop of sales in the second week – which is on average in the region of 65% – it is relatively easy to plan a number one debut for major releases.
+Considering the drop of sales in the second week – which is on average in the region of 65% – it is relatively easy to plan a number one debut.

 The week of release of a Coldplay album used to be a territory to avoid for any artist; this has now changed with the unprecedented popularity of Adele.

-A Head Full of Dreams‘ global release has been set for 4th December, on 25‘s third week, which was in theory a very safe move to score a number one in every major market: the third-week drop ranges between 30% and 50%, depending on the popularity of the album.
-A Head Full of Dreams’ target is between 1 and 1.5 million sales worldwide, enough to beat any previous record ever released on its second week.
+A Head Full of Dreams‘ global release was set for 4th December, on 25‘s third week, which was, in theory, a very safe move to score a number one in every major market: the third-week drop ranges between 30% and 50%, depending on the popularity of the album.
+A Head Full of Dreams’ target is between 1 and 1.5 million sales worldwide, enough to beat any previous record ever released, on its second week.
 However, with a combined drop across three weeks of 80%, Adele’s 25 could easily score over 1.17 million sales worldwide (20% of the 5.7-million debut week).

-Coldplay are officially on course to make charts history: releasing the best-selling number two debut.
+Coldplay are officially on course to make charts history: releasing the all-time best-selling number two album.